Some of the best cloud-based hosted Kubernetes to deploy and manage application containers.

 A production-ready solution by Google Cloud.
 Take advantage of Google’s experience of running Gmail and YouTube for more than a decade.

 You can run Kubernetes behind a load balancer with anycast IP for better performance and secure them with network policies.
-Google Kubernetes Engine (GKE) is also available on premises, and the great thing is you can move your applications across cloud and on premises.
-Its great flexibility, isn’t it?
+Google Kubernetes Engine (GKE) is also available on-premises, and the great thing is you can move your applications across cloud and on-premises.
+It’s incredible flexibility, isn’t it?

-- Port application from DO to anywhere Kubernetes is support.
-Great for multi-cloud strategy.
+Port application from DO to anywhere Kubernetes is support.
+Great for a multi-cloud strategy.

-DO is a great cost-effective choice to run your applications on cloud Kubernetes cluster.
+DO is a great cost-effective choice to run your applications on the cloud Kubernetes cluster.

-An enterprise-ready Kubenetes as a service – Platform9 works on your favorite public cloud platform, on-premises, and VMware.
-Its complete SaaS solution so you can focus on your application instead of continuous monitoring, infrastructure upgrade and managing them.
+An enterprise-ready Kubernetes service – Platform9 works on your favorite public cloud platform, on-premises, and VMware.
+It completes the SaaS solution to focus on your application instead of continuous monitoring, infrastructure upgrade, and managing them.

-Platform9 offers high-availability across multiple public cloud availability zones so you can operate a truly global application without downtime even if you lose one availability zone.
-They got an easy to use a dashboard to manage multiple clusters and their services.
+Platform9 offers high availability across multiple public cloud availability zones, so you can operate a truly global application without downtime, even if you lose one availability zone.
+They got an easy-to-use dashboard to manage multiple clusters and their services.

 Play around on their Sandbox to see how it works and how you can benefit from their solutions.

-OpenShift by Red Hat supports a large number of container images, applications, frameworks, middleware, database.
+OpenShift by Red Hat supports many container images, applications, frameworks, middleware, database.
 You can run cloud-native or traditional applications on a single platform.